learn-co-curriculum/precollege-intro-software-engineering-track/day-01/lectures/intro-to-command-line/README.md

   + remove an entire directory using `rm -rf`.
 + Accidentally place a file in the wrong directory, then show students how to move it with `mv`.
 + Students practice moving up the tree using `cd ..`.
-+ Important: directories only know what’s directly inside of them.
++ Important: directories only know what's directly inside of them.
 + Show students how to write out the relative path to the cities from the trip directory.
 + Show students how to write out the absolute path to different files and directories.
 + Interactive Practice - have students...